PhantomCSY/Note-for-Python/README.md

 	Drop the data with index of n from series S:
     	S.drop(n)
+		Use axis=1 to drop column data
     	Note: S.drop() will keep series S unchanged and return a new, handled series.
 All indexs in this new series remain unchanged except index n will be removed.

 Numpy: